German bond yields head for first weekly fall in five

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.

-LONDON, May 22 Euro zone bond yields fell on Friday as the market focused again on central banks' continued use of heavy stimulus, which is helping to bring stability after weeks of violent price swings.
+LONDON May 22 Euro zone bond yields fell on Friday ahead of German business sentiment data and U.S. inflation numbers that were both expected to be soft, helping to stabilise a market shaken by weeks of violent price swings.

-The first fall in German business morale in seven months, albeit a shallower dip that forecast, and expectations of soft U.S. inflation numbers later in the day supported demand for government bonds.

-Greece was the exception in the European bond market, with its yields rising after the latest talks with creditors failed to deliver any solution to its debt crisis..
+Greece was the exception in the European bond market, with its yields rising after the latest talks between the cash-strapped country and its creditors failed to deliver any solution to its debt crisis.

-But German 10-year yields, the benchmark for euro zone borrowing costs, were on track for their first week of falls in five, steadying after a dramatic sell-off that has driven up Bund yields up some 55 basis points from a record low of 0.05 percent in mid-April.
+But German 10-year yields, the benchmark for euro zone borrowing costs, were on track for their first week of falls in five, steadying after a dramatic sell-off that has seen Bund yields rise some 55 basis from a record low of 0.05 percent in mid-April.

-European Central Bank policymakers helped halt that sell-off earlier in the week, with Executive Board member Benoit Coeure saying the bank would accelerate its bond-buying in the next six weeks, anticipating a decline in liquidity over the summer.
+European Central Bank policymakers helped halt that sell-off earlier in the week, with Executive Board member Benoit Coeure saying the bank would accelerate its bond-buying in the next six weeks in anticipation of a decline of liquidity over the summer.

-German 10-year yields were 3 basis points lower on the day at 0.60 percent, with French and other top-rated European bond yields down a similar amount.
+German 10-year yields were 3 basis points lower on the day at 0.61 percent, with French and other top-rated European bond yields down a similar amount.
+Bund futures were up 33 ticks at 0.3 percent.

-"We see some weaker data that may give a little bit of support to the ongoing QE and (the view) that there's still room left for more expansionary policy," DZ Bank strategist Christian Lenk.

-U.S. figures are expected to show inflation stuck in negative territory and, combined with a batch of other weaker-than-expected economic reports this week, prompting further questions on whether the Federal Reserve will raise interest rates this year.

-A speech by Fed Chair Janet Yellen will offer a further steer on the U.S. policy outlook after Fed minutes appeared to push the timing of the first rate hike out to late 2015.

-ECB Chairman Mario Draghi said earlier in Portugal that the euro zone's economic prospects are better than at any point over the past seven years but growth is set to remain below pre-crisis levels.
+German IFO business climate data for May, due at 0800 GMT, is expected to show the first decline in seven months.
+Later, U.S. figures are expected to show inflation stuck in negative territory.

+"We look for some stabilisation on the back of today's macro releases," wrote Commerzbank strategists.
+"While most German sentiment indicators improved over the past few months, 'hard' economic data in recent weeks missed previously high expectations by a wide margin."

-Investors are still nervous after weeks of volatility that have prompted many investment banks to increase their forecasts for German Bund yields in 2015, with some citing rising euro zone market inflation expectations since the ECB embarked on its QE programme.
+Investors are still nervous after weeks volatility that have prompted many investment banks to increase their forecasts for German Bund yields in 2015.

-"There has been a bit of a focus on the Coeure comments, we think that as long as inflation expectations don't fall, any rally will be short-lived," said Rabobank strategist Lyn Graham-Taylor.
-(Editing by Ruth Pitchford)
+Some analysts are confident that yields should stabilise in the weeks ahead, as increased coupon payments and bond redemptions and the ECB's accelerated purchases buoy demand.

+Citi abandoned its call for the 10-year yield to fall to -0.05 percent this year, leaving RBS alone in expecting Europe's benchmark yield to turn negative.

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.